-The governing body has responsibility for admissions to the school and intends to admit 184 pupils to Year 7 in the school year which begins in September 2019.
+The Governing Body is the admissions authority and has responsibility for admissions to the school and intends to admit 184 students to Year 7 in the school year which begins in September 2020.

 At any time where there are more applications for places than the number of places available, places will be offered in the following order of priority:

 1. Catholic looked after Children and previously looked after Catholic children or looked after/previously looked after children from catholic families. (see notes 2 & 3)

 2. Baptised Catholic children with a sibling who attends Corpus Christi (see note 4)

 3. Baptised Catholic children who live in the primary school defined areas of Corpus Christi Primary School, St. Theresa’s Primary School, Our Lady of Good Counsel Primary School and St. Nicholas’ Primary School. (see note 5)

 4. Baptised Catholic children who live in the above named defined areas. (see note 5)